-The LeRoy Police Department is a full service full time (24/7) police department consisting of seven full time police officers and a K9.
+The LeRoy Police Department is a full service full time (24/7) police department consisting of seven full time police officers.
 The Le Roy Police Department provides police protection and services to the citizens of LeRoy, a rapidly growing community of approximately 3800 people located in McLean County.
 By mutual aid agreements, The LeRoy Police Department also responds to emergency situations in neighboring communities to assist the agency having jurisdiction when requested.
 LeRoy Police Department has jurisdiction in Empire Township through an Intergovernmental Agreement.

 Through proactive enforcement of traffic laws, criminal laws, and city ordinances, the Le Roy Police Department protects residents, innocent motorists, pedestrians, and personal property from reckless drivers, careless or unsafe drivers, unlicensed drivers, drunk drivers, drug traffickers, and criminals.